Skåre Municipality: General information

-The municipality of Skaare (later, the spelling was changed to Skåre) was created on 1 November 1881 when it was split off from the municipality of Torvastad.
+The municipality of Skaare (later, the spelling was changed to Skåre) was created on 1 November 1881 when it was split off from the large Torvastad Municipality.
 The new municipality had a population of 1,665.
-On 1 January 1911, a part of Skåre (population: 3,847) bordering the neighboring town of Haugesund was transferred to Haugesund.
-On 1 January 1958, the rest of Skåre (population: 6,772) was merged with the town of Haugesund, creating a much larger Haugesund Municipality.
+On 1 January 1911, a part of Skåre Municipality (population: 3,847) bordering the neighboring town of Haugesund was transferred to Haugesund.
+On 1 January 1958, the rest of Skåre Municipality (population: 6,772) was merged with the town of Haugesund, creating a much larger Haugesund Municipality.

 Name

 The municipality (originally the parish) is named after the old Skara farm (Skára) since the first Skåre Church was built there.
 The name likes derives from the word skor which means "a rift in a rock".

 On 21 December 1917, a royal resolution enacted the 1917 Norwegian language reforms.
 Prior to this change, the name was spelled Skaare with the digraph "aa", and after this reform, the name was spelled Skåre, using the letter å instead.

+Churches

+The Church of Norway had one parish (sokn) within Skåre Municipality.
+At the time of the municipal dissolution, it was part of the Haugesund prestegjeld and the Karmsund prosti (deanery) in the Diocese of Stavanger.